-This summer it has been 10 years ago the world was caught by surprise by the short yet intense war between Russian and Georgian military forces seemingly “just” about a small Georgian separatist region of less than 50.000 people that not many had heard of: South Ossetia *).
-The full military war started just hours before the opening of the 2008 Summer Olympics in Beijing, in the night of 7 to 8 August local time with a few crucial developments in the last 24 hours leading to the final outbreak.
-Although it took many by surprise, the war was in the making for quite some time which accelerated by a few developments in 2008.
+This summer it has been 10 years ago the world was caught by surprise by the short intense Russian – Georgian war, seemingly “just” about a small Georgian separatist region of less than 50.000 people that not many had heard of: South Ossetia *).
+The full scale fighting started just hours before the opening of the 2008 Summer Olympics in Beijing, in the night of 7 to 8 August local time.
+Key developments in the last 24 hours led to the final escalation of violence with a Russian intervention as result.
+Although it took many by surprise, a direct Russian – Georgian war was in the making for quite some time, accelerated by key developments in 2008.